-As a counterpoint to the invasion of digital technology, of intelligent telephones, apps, computers and all manner of gadgets that electronic music and sound art depend on and whose technological facilities resolve concerts with barely any need for any bodily intervention or gesture, Living Room Room is an intimate and a capella performance art piece cum concert for voice alone.
+As a counterpoint to the invasion of digital technology, of intelligent telephones, apps, computers and all manner of gadgets that electronic music and sound art depend on and whose technological facilities resolve concerts with barely any need for any bodily intervention or gesture, Living Room Room is an intimate and a capella performance art piece concert for solo voice.

 In it, Fátima Miranda defends the presence and rotundity of ONE single BODY with hardly any wires.
 Trained muscles (nothing more) sculpting the air with an extended voice, on a register of more than four octaves.